Constructor-Based Dependency Injection in Spring

 Let’s assume we need to inject a Utility class into our Service class.
 Below is an example of a UserService class which uses a Constructor-Based dependency injection to inject a Utility class.

-Notice the use of @Autowired annotation.
-If your class has a single constructor, then using @Autowired annotation becomes optional.
+Note the use of the @Autowired annotation.
+If your class has a single constructor, using the @Autowired annotation is optional.

 package com.appsdeveloperblog.examples.constructordi.ConstructorDI.serivce;